haqq-network/haqq-wallet/docs/architecture.md

 ## View

-Deals exclusively with data rendering which came from controller, in some cases it can manipulate data (except for writing to the model). can interact with the controller via callbacks
+Deals exclusively with data rendering which came from controller, in some cases it can convert/transform the data only for  match the display format. Сan interact with the controller via callbacks

 All views placed in src/components